MrsLeoCats/MinecraftGame/readme.md

 entirely "inspired" from minecraft.

 Please don't judge my code too much, it is quite late and those 100 magic number issues were juicy...
+According to Artemis there are some errors, but the game works fine.
+There is nothing stopping you to try out my game and get smashed by the boss! :)